Sign in Sign up free

 Key Takeaways

-- FAQ schema is now dead on both surfaces — no rich result (Google) and no measurable AI citation lift (Ahrefs May 2026 controlled study of 1,885 pages).
+• FAQ schema is now dead on both surfaces - no rich result (Google) and no measurable AI citation lift (May 2026 study of schema's impact on AI citations, via Search Engine Roundtable).

 The FAQ Rich Result Timeline